What is Southern Food?

 While the name “soul food” may be new, the food and the style of cooking is not.
 It came from former slaves and their descendants and is known for making use of meager provisions.
 The lines of distinction become even more vague when you consider the great depression, and the fact that everyone was making do with what they had – black and white alike.

 If being forced to point out differences we would say that soul food tends to have more powerful flavors.
-It can tend to be saltier, fattier and spicier, with country cooking leaning to less intensity.
+It leans toward being saltier, fattier and spicier, with country cooking leaning to less intensity.

 Traditional Ingredients in Southern Recipes